 Step 1: Building a team

-The company brings several external experts on board.
+The company brings several external experts and consultants on board.
 This is usually a selection of investment banks and an audit firm.
 Because IPOs are such rare events, a company will never have the expertise in-house to go it alone.

-In addition, Investment banks offer a service called ‘underwriting’.
+In addition, investment banks offer a service called ‘underwriting’.
 This is where, for a fee, they promise to step in and purchase any remaining unsold shares if there is insufficient demand on the day of the IPO.

 Step 2: Creating a Prospectus